Is Site Audit a Replacement for Semrush or Ahrefs?

 Question 4: Are you launching a new site or major redesign soon?

-- Yes → Use Scan for pre-launch audit
+- Yes → Use Site Audit for pre-launch audit

 - No → Continue to Question 5